LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/special-methods.rst

    Always use ``Equals()`` to compare objects.

-This is especially true when working with objects of types provided by Java, such as ``String``.
-A class that is part of C# or a third-party library will have implemented ``Equals()`` in a way appropriate for the particular class, whereas ``==`` will only check to see if two variables refer to the same literal object.
+This is especially true when working with objects of types provided by C#, such as ``String``.
+A class that is part of C# or a third-party library will have implemented ``Equals()`` in a way appropriate for the particular class, whereas ``==`` will only check to see if two variables refer to the same reference location.

 Check Your Understanding
 -------------------------